Armored Heart: L'Odeur de l'Amour

 Seeker smiled at her.
 “One of the Heartwardens, Consort, would be as impressed that you managed that as she would be appalled that you didn’t do it for money.”

-“Of course I didn’t do it for money!” hissed Lanri.
+“Of course I didn’t do it for money!”
+Hissed Lanri.
 Despite the acoustics of the castle, Captain Addler would hear anything louder than that.
 “I married him because of how he looked at me, and how I caught myself looking at him.”

 Seeker rolled her eyes, but smiled.
 “I know, Dear.
 You’ve dreamt enough snippets of your courtship that I know how it happened.
 It’s a very endearing story.”